contrun/fiber/docs/presentations/cfn.md

 ### Request for fact-checking

-- You are welcome fact-check my hasty conclusion above (it's backed by only over-confidence).
+- You are welcome to fact-check my hasty conclusion above (it's backed by only over-confidence).
 - I will not fix any inaccuracy in my slides, as CKB is easily fixable.

 ---